 I’ve made a lot of gnomes but this is the first DIY outdoor gnome for the porch or garden that I’ve made.
 I came across the idea while picking up things around the garden.
 I decided a couple of the items I had would make a cute outdoor gnome DIY project.
 This project came together very quickly.
-I made it in about an hour.
+So let me show you how to make gnomes for outside.

 I have a lot of gnomes but this will be the first of many DIY outdoor garden gnomes that I’ll be making.
 I have a cute place out front so I’m not sure if he’ll be my outdoor porch gnome or my outdoor garden gnome.
 There are so many ways to redecorate it for each season.
 I’m already planning to turn him into an outdoor Christmas gnome for the holidays.
 I love to DIY garden decorations.
 I’ll be posting more soon.